functions-lab/geo2sigmap/README.md

 ![image](https://github.com/functions-lab/geo2sigmap/assets/24806755/02315890-e317-4232-b98f-015e84a16118)

 For custom settings, please check the detail option by the `-h` arguments for each Python script.

 ### Pre-check the building-to-land ratio and download the OSM XML file for the target area
 ```console
 python3 gen_data/Step1_OSM/OSM_PreCheck_and_Download.py
 ```

+The output will be stored in the 'data/generated/MMDD_HHMM_uuid'.
 The above command has a default setting of 512m area dimension and 0.2 building to landing threshold.

 ### Generate 3D Building Meshs & 2D Building Height Map